Crockpot BBQ Chicken Thighs

 Storing Leftovers

-To store leftover chicken thighs, transfer them to an airtight container and store them in the refrigerator for 3-4 days.
-You can store leftovers in the freezer for up to 3 months as well.
+To store leftover chicken thighs, transfer them to an airtight container and refrigerate for up to 4 days or freeze for up to 3 months.
 Allow to thaw before reheating.

-To reheat, place in the oven until the chicken reaches a safe internal temperature.
+To reheat, place pieces on a rimmed sheet pan or in a baking dish.
+Cook in a 350°F. oven until the chicken reaches a safe internal temperature of 165°F.

-1. Add the chicken, bbq sauce, onions, bbq spices, AND 1/4-1/2 cup of water to your Instant Pot.
-Close the lid and set it to High Pressure to cook for 15 minutes.
+1. Add the chicken, bbq sauce, onions, bbq spices, and 1/2 cup of water to your Instant Pot.
+Lock the lid in place, close the pressure valve, and pressure cook on High power for 15 minutes.

-Two plated bbq chicken thighs with a baked potato and roasted broccoli.
+Two crockpot bbq chicken thighs on a white dinner plate with a baked potato and roasted broccoli.

 Close up of cooked bbq chicken thighs in a crock pot.